Nathan-J-Losee/Nathan-J-Losee/README.md

 -Hi, I’m Nathan J. Losee

--I’m interested in Data Science and Analysis.
+-I’m interested in Data Science and Analysis

 -I’m currently learning Data and Statistical Analysis with Big and Small Data.

 -How to reach me: nathan.j.losee@gmail.com or message me on LinkedIn: https://www.linkedin.com/in/nathan-j-losee/

 <!---